pubkey/rxdb/docs-src/middleware.md

 - notifications

 ## Usage
-All hooks have the plain data as first parameter and the `RxDocument`-instance as second parameter.
+All hooks have the plain data as first parameter, and all but `preInsert` also have the `RxDocument`-instance as second parameter.
 If you want to modify the data in the hook, change attributes of the first parameter.

+All hook functions are also `this`-bind to the `RxCollection`-instance.

 ### Insert
 An insert-hook receives the data-object of the new document.